 This is the best view of the construction camp I've found...None of us got a ground-level picture of the place before the fire or during the fire...too bad, those acetylene bottles shooting into the air were rather spectacular.
 This view is extracted from the NOAA aerial view taken late in the 1973-74 season; by the time we saw the place it was considerably more drifted in than you see here.
 The head/galley complex that burned is the triple-H structure you see at the lower right; the Last Chance Saloon is across the street.
 The power plant is in the small module at the right end of the street.
 In this view the dome is directly to your left (check out the NOAA view for the full picture).

-This panorama (stitched together by Seth White, thanks!) shows the construction camp as we saw it shortly after the fire.
+When I took the above 3 photos I of course had no idea that the technology would someday exist to turn them into a panorama.
+I've had help stitching this together more than once, more recently by Seth White, but this 2017 effort is mine...sorry that the colors don't match.
+Anyway, this shows the construction camp as we saw it shortly after the fire.
 On the left are two shop Jamesways and the garage (on the far left of aerial view above); here we were cleaning the junk (!) out of the Jamesways to make way for berthing.
 The garage would get turned into the emergency power plant.
 To the right of the garage is the new galley/head Jamesway which the construction crew was working on.
 Further to the right down the power line (note that this place was wired with overhead electrical service!!) is the main part of the construction camp where the berthing Jamesways and the burned-out head/galley complex were.
 The original summer camp power plant was located there also--the generators were unaffected by the fire and the on-line engine kept running, In the center background of the right hand photo is the emergency cache of drummed DFA which we later dug up and moved ...along with the emergency DFA bladder.
 For a different perspective have a look at the aerial shots.

 At left, this photo was taken a few weeks later, we're looking toward the dome from the other side of the Jamesways and garage/power plant seen in the above panorama.
 In the left foreground is a new galley/head Jamesway that Pat Haggerty and the construction crew created on short notice.
 To the left of the new Jamesway is the emergency snow melter.
 A bit later, a second long berthing Jamesway would be built in front of the head/galley.
 (This 1976-77 photo, from the Antarctica NZ Digital Asset Manager, was taken by Ian Paterson.
 I have leveled it and removed a few bits of dust.
 See the original photo presentation for its copyright and usage restrictions.)